How do I apply for a certificate/approval?

 Note: The use of the Applicant Portal for applications concerning Major Change/Repair, Derivate, Minor Change/Repair, STC and ETSO will soon become mandatory.

-For applications that are not yet covered by the Applicant Portal and for applicants who are not yet registered with the Applicant Portal, please download from the EASA website the application form you need.
+For applications that are not yet covered by the Applicant Portal, please download from the EASA website the application form you need.
 Depending on your application, please send it to the email address indicated on the last page of the application form:

 TC [at] easa [dot] europa [dot] eu